-You can't see them, feel them or taste them, but your mouth is home to entire colonies of microorganisms.
+You can not see them, feel them or taste them, but your mouth is home to entire colonies of microorganisms.
 While most of these tiny oral bacteria do us no harm, there are other species in the mix that are disease causing and can affect our health and need to be controlled with a healthy diet, good oral care practices and regular visits to your dentist.

 The Two Most Common Harmful Bacteria

 Streptococcus mutans is the bacteria you've probably heard the most about.
 It lives in your mouth and feeds on the sugars and starches that you eat.
-That alone wouldn't be so bad, but as a by-product of its ravenous appetite, it produces enamel-eroding acids, which make streptococcus mutans the main cause of tooth decay in humans.
+That alone would not be so bad, but as a by-product of its ravenous appetite, it produces enamel-eroding acids, which make streptococcus mutans the main cause of tooth decay in humans.

-Once you've got a strain of oral bacteria, you're not likely to rid yourself of it.
+Once you've got a strain of oral bacteria, you are not likely to rid yourself of it.
 The good news is that you can manage and control the bacteria in your mouth with good oral care.
 Brushing after meals and flossing at least once per day can remove the source of food for harmful bacteria, which can keep them from reproducing in your mouth.
 Antibacterial mouthwash can also be used to keep your oral flora from taking over.